-If using an across hearth connection, ensure the decorative fireframe and firefront will clear the supply route.
+If using an across hearth connection ensure the decorative frame and firefront will clear the supply route.
 If the data/control plate is not already fitted, attach with two screws, ensuring the control knob is free to be depressed fully.

-12.0 FUEL BED LAYOUT (coal effect option)
+9.0 FUEL BED LAYOUT